risd/webhook-server-open/documentation/managing-processes.md

 - [Restarting WebHook Processes](#restarting-webhook-processes)

+TODO document supervisor logging when the cmd is running in the foreground for in a docker container

 ### Using service

 `service` is used to manage `supervisor` & `memcache`. `beanstalkd` is also listed, but we turn it off in the `service` interface (`service beanstalkd stop`) and let [Supervisor][supervisor] handle it.
 You can use `service` to check the status of a service with `service supervisor status`.
 This will tell you if it is running.
 You can also replace `status` with `stop` & `start` to issue those respective commands to any service by its name.